TrueCar: Drafting Off Vroom's IPO (Think Days Of Thunder) (NASDAQ:TRUE)

 Revenue has been stagnant, there is tons of competition, Q2 FY 2020 earnings will be awful, the stock is trading at 18X its Market Capitalization to FY 2020 Adjusted EBITDA guidance ($17.5 million at the midpoint) and that full year FY 2020 guidance was pulled due to Covid-19.
 Finally, you are thinking that losing the USAA contract in Q4 2020 and will be a major headwind for FY 2021.

-At face value you are 100% correct and that is why TRUE's stock trades at such a low valuation, the sell side has written it off, and no cares about the stock.
+At face value, you are 100% correct and that is why TRUE's stock trades at such a low valuation, the sell side has written it off, and no cares about the stock.

-That said, Vroom's successful IPO should enable the entire publicly traded technology related space, like TrueCar, to 'draft' off of Vroom's (think Days of Thunder) valuation and IPO limelight.
+That said, Vroom's successful IPO should enable the entire publicly traded technology-related space, like TrueCar, to 'draft' off of Vroom's (think Days of Thunder) valuation and IPO limelight.

 Moreover, when I looked under the hood, I really like management's commentary.